artteknika/Magic-Sand/README.md

-# Magic Sand For RealSense2
+# Magic Sand for RealSense
-Magic Sand is a software for operating an augmented reality sandbox like the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).
+Magic Sand for RealSense is a software for operating an augmented reality sandbox like the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

+This project is based on [Magic-Sand](https://github.com/thomwolf/Magic-Sand), and instead of Kinect, [Intel RealSense D435](https://www.intelrealsense.com/depth-camera-d435/) is made to operate as a sensing device.

 It was developed with specific aim of simplifying the use of an augmented reality sandbox for RealSense in a home/family environment: